abraunegg/onedrive/docs/usage.md

 However, if your system employs curl >= 7.62.0, curl will, by default, prioritise HTTP/2 over HTTP/1.1.
 In this case, the client will utilise HTTP/2 for most HTTPS operations and stick with HTTP/1.1 for others.
 Please note that this distinction is governed by the OneDrive platform, not our client.

 If you explicitly want to use HTTP/1.1, you can do so by using the `--force-http-11` flag or setting the configuration option `force_http_11 = "true"`.
 This will compel the application to exclusively use HTTP/1.1.
 Otherwise, all client operations will align with the curl default settings for your distribution.

+> [!IMPORTANT]
+> There are significant HTTP/2 bugs in all curl versions < 8.8.x that can lead to HTTP2 errors such as `Error in the HTTP2 framing layer on handle` or `Stream error in the HTTP/2 framing layer on handle`
+> The only options to resolve this is for you are the following:
+> 1. Upgrade your curl version to the latest available, or get your distribution to provide a more modern version of curl
+> 2. Configure the client to only use HTTP/1.1 via the config option `--force-http-11` flag or setting the configuration option `force_http_11 = "true"`

 ## First Steps
 ### Authorise the Application with Your Microsoft OneDrive Account